 Short-term Care: Rehospitalizations

-In Susquehanna Nursing & Rehabilitation Center, 17.32 Percentage of Residents Rehospitalized
+In Susquehanna Nursing & Rehabilitation Center, 20.06% of Residents Rehospitalized

-This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
-Keeping residents out of the hospital during rehabilitation is key to restoring the physical abilities of patients.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

-In Susquehanna Nursing & Rehabilitation Center, 8.8 Percentage of Patients
+In Susquehanna Nursing & Rehabilitation Center, 10.97% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Susquehanna Nursing & Rehabilitation Center, 75.07% Percentage of Resident
+In Susquehanna Nursing & Rehabilitation Center, 81.86% of Resident

-This metric measures the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-Some would argue that this is a reasonable measure of rehabilitation performance.
+This is the percent of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+High levels of performance with ADL's typically correlates with higher quality rehabilitation services.

 Nearby Hospitals